-This frosting is sooooooooooo good.
-No really, it is.
-You would think adding chocolate to the buttercream would weigh it down and make it heavy, but it doesn’t!
-It is so light and fluffy and has a perfect white chocolate flavor.
+You would think adding so much melted white chocolate to the buttercream would weigh it down and make it heavy, but it doesn’t.
+It is so light and fluffy and has a great flavor.

 If you aren’t a fan of super sweet frostings, this recipe has a bonus for you.
 The powdered sugar to butter ratio is much lower than most American buttercream recipes.

-The addition of the white chocolate helps give it the stability without needing all that powdered sugar.
-So it is much less sweet than a lot of frostings.
+The addition of white chocolate helps give it stability without needing all that powdered sugar.
+So it is less sweet than a lot of frostings.

 You are going to want to make sure your butter is at room temperature before you start.
 If the butter and sugar mixture is still cool when you add the white chocolate, you increase your chance of getting little bits of congealed chocolate in your frosting.